She already had a voice. The internet just would not repeat it back.

 Before The Midnight Garden, Nkem hired three vendors.
 She paid more than she should have.
 She felt rushed, overwhelmed, and -- in her words -- "manipulated" and "gaslighted."
 Her clinical practice was real.
 Her psychiatry was real.
 The website she kept getting back was not her.

 She is a psychiatric nurse practitioner.
 Her patients come to her after years of being talked over.
 Her website was doing the same thing to her.
+Three separate attempts produced sites that sounded like template clinics, created the feeling of losing control of her own brand, and left her older blog work stranded in the Internet Archive, effectively lost to her patients.

 Voice.
 Three previous attempts produced sites that sounded like template clinics.